CLI Tool

 tt push # create or update the spec on the server

-tt runs estimate <spec-id> # preview rough cost and duration
+tt runs estimate <spec-id> # preview rough cost, duration, and billing source

 tt runs start <spec-id> # kick off a run